lukasoppermann/veare-pre-next/storage/app/articles/151209-lumen-dingo-api-part-3.md

 }
 ```

 Good, so now we have the first part sorted out, we need to add the `validateArray` method.
 It is a bit more complex, we need to loop through all rules and if they are strings, we add them to the rule array and add a `required`, because all fields need to be present for unit testing.
-However, if the rule is an array, like `attributes`, we add it with just a `required` rule and run the `validateArray` on its child array again.
+However, if the rule is an array, like `attributes`, we add it with just a `required` rule and run the `validateArray` onit'schild array again.
 After all is done we run the validator, which will either pass, returning an empty array, or return an array of error messages.
 We add the errors to the `$this->errors` array including a little command line coloring.
 We cannot return the errors immediately, because this would cause the script to stop and only one error would be shown at a time.

 ```php
 /*